Riz-Kler/MAG_Riz/README_Mag_Riz.md

 │   └── quality-gate-notes.md
 │
 └── scripts/
-    └── helper-scripts.sh         # placeholder for any bash automation or tf wrapper
+    └── helper-scripts.sh         # placeholder for any bash automation or tf wrapper ## TO DO ##
 ```

 ---